ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Design Process and ideation

 Below is a picture of a mind map created for our project ideation phase.
-The mind map shows the different types of games we were considering when trying to determine what board game wewere going to build.
+The mind map shows the different types of games we were considering when trying to determine what board game to build.

 <div align="center">